beijaflor-io/haskell-libui/README.md

 Which export general and OSX specific functionality in raw C and "wrapped" Haskell APIs.

+This package needs some splitting and cleaning-up, as well as some more work, but the bits exposed by `Graphics.LibUI.FFI` (`Graphics.LibUI.FFI.Wrapped`, `Graphics.LibUI.FFI.Raw` & OSX variants) should be ok to use.

+There're several examples on the `examples` directory.
+The `Simple...` examples only use the `Graphics.LibUI.FFI` part of the library and are what you want to look.at first.

+`apps/markd` is an example application (currently only working on OSX), which previews how a file is rendered by `pandoc`.

 - - -

 - [x] Raw FFI available in `Graphics.LibUI.FFI.Raw`